mikeholownych/eai-mcp-codex/PRIORITIES.md

 - Complete security hardening [complete]

 ### **Week 4-6: Market Readiness**
-- Enterprise authentication (SAML/SSO)
+ - Enterprise authentication (SAML/SSO) [in progress]
-- Performance optimization and caching
+ - Performance optimization and caching [in progress]
-- Documentation and developer portal
+ - Documentation and developer portal [in progress]
-- Basic marketplace infrastructure
+ - Basic marketplace infrastructure [in progress]

 ### **Month 2-3: Scale Preparation**
-- Multi-tenant architecture
+ - Multi-tenant architecture [in progress]
-- Advanced analytics and monitoring
+ - Advanced analytics and monitoring [in progress]
-- API gateway and webhook system
+ - API gateway and webhook system [in progress]
-- Mobile monitoring capabilities
+ - Mobile monitoring capabilities [in progress]

 This prioritization balances **immediate production readiness** with **strategic market positioning**, ensuring the platform can launch successfully while building toward sustainable competitive advantages in the AI development tools market.